awslabs/aws-icons-for-plantuml/scripts/README.md

 ### Local Testing

-You can used the included PlantUML .jar to run a local server for rendering or download the latest [plantuml Files](https://sourceforge.net/projects/plantuml/files/) from SourceForge.
+You can used the included PlantUML .jar to run a local server for rendering or download the latest [plantuml release](https://github.com/plantuml/plantuml/releases) from GitHub.
 This project uses the MIT licensed distribution.

 To check the version and license of PlantUML, create a diagram with the following syntax: